On this page

 - There will be nor more distinction in recreational and professional drone flights.
 Instead there will be a system in which 3 categories are specified (Open, Specific and Certified).
 The category is based on the risk of the flight.
 This risk is determined by the weight of the drone and the location of the flight.
 Depending on the flight category a remote pilot may need certain permits or certificates.

 Commercial drone pilots can still use their ROC certificate or ROC-light licence for 1 year after the the implementation of the new rules on 31 December 2020.
 They must however, be registered in the new European drone register on 31 December 2020.

 - commercial drone pilots

 - manufacturers of drones

-The European drone regulation will enter into force on 31 December 2020.
+The European drone regulation has come into force on 31 December 2020.